cybergarage/go-job/doc/design.md

 - **Extensibility First**: Every component — executors, stores, workers, handlers — is designed to be pluggable or replaceable, making `go-job` suitable for embedded use, microservices, and server-mode deployment with gRPC APIs.

+For a comparison of design concepts with other OSS job frameworks, see [go-job Comparison (OpenAI Research](https://github.com/cybergarage/go-job/blob/main/doc/design.md).

 ## Terminology

 This section defines the key terms and concepts used throughout the `go-job` system.
 Understanding these terms is essential for working effectively with the job scheduling and execution framework.